May 3 in Music History: 5th anniversary of Big Thief's 'U.F.O.F.'

 Napoleon XIV (They’re Coming to Take Me Away, Ha-Haaa!”) was born today in 1938.

-David James Ball (Dave Ball) was born today in 1959, making him 65 today.
+David James Ball (Dave Ball) was born today in 1959.
 Best-known for his work in bands such as Soft Cell and the Grid, he has also collaborated with producers including Ingo Vauk and Chris Braide.
-The duo Soft Cell is known for their 1981 hit version of "Tainted Love" and their platinum-selling debut album Non-Stop Erotic Cabaret.
+The duo Soft Cell are known for their 1981 hit version of "Tainted Love" and their platinum-selling debut album Non-Stop Erotic Cabaret.

 Highlights for Today in Music History are gathered from This Day in Music, Paul Shaffer's Day in Rock, Song Facts and Wikipedia.